harrycresswell/harry/content/uses.md

 [VSCode](https://code.visualstudio.com/) is my text editor of choice.
 However, I also use [Typora](https://typora.io/) when writing markdown for its seemless preview.

 [Git](https://git-scm.com/) is a key part of my workflow.
 Working with static site generators and [CI/CD](https://en.wikipedia.org/wiki/CI/CD) it’s hard to avoid.
-I use [Github](https://github.com/) to host all my code remotely.
+I use [Github](https://github.com/)† to host all my code remotely, however I’ve been looking into slef-hosting my own [Forgejo](https://forgejo.org/) instance.

-In 2021 I committed to using [Hugo](https://gohugo.io/) to build content based websites.
+In 2021 I committed to using [Hugo](https://gohugo.io/) to build content-based websites.
 I use it for both client projects and all sorts of personal projects.
 Having worked with a bunch of different tools in the past – WordPress, Jekyll, Gatsby and Eleventy to name a few – Hugo is hands down my favourite to work with.

 I use [Cloudcannon](https://cloudcannon.com/), a git-based content management system, for any client project which requires a CMS.
 Unlike most content management systems, Cloudcannon was built with Hugo in mind.
 Having worked with Netlify CMS (now [Decap](https://decapcms.org/)), Forestry (now discontinued) and Sanity in the past, Cloudcannon the best I’ve found for websites built with Hugo.

 For hosting and deployment I currently use Cloudcannon (which uses Cloudflare under the hood) for client sites and [Netlify](https://www.netlify.com/) or [Cloudflare Pages](https://pages.cloudflare.com/) for personal projects.
+However, I recently set up a self-hosted [Coolify](https://www.coolify.io/) instance on a [Hetzner VPS](https://www.hetzner.com/cloud), which I’m currently testing out with the Practical Hugo website.

 [Cloudinary](https://cloudinary.com/) is a digital asset manager which I use to generate image transformations (various image sizes, formats, styles and so on) on the fly.
 It’s handy for larger sites, where you’d like to remove media files from your Git repo to improve your build times.
+I’m also trialing [imgproxy](https://imgproxy.net/), a self-hosted alternative which I currently use on Practical Hugo.

 In 2023 I switch my clients from Google Analytics to [Fathom Analytics](https://usefathom.com/).
 Unlike Google, Fathom respects vistor data and privacy and can be installed on up to 50 different sites.
 Perfect if you manage lots of websites.
 I also run a self-hosted instance of [Umami Analytics](https://umami.is/) for certain personal projects.